At Playtri, we want to help YOU be the best Athlete YOU can be.

 Swim waves: Based on gender, age and/or speed, you’ll start the swim with a subset of people, with your own starting horn.
 This is to space out athletes on the course.

 Time Trial Start: Racers usually line up by their race number, and a starter has a racer begin every few seconds.
 Three second intervals are common.
-So, if there is a 500 person race, and racers begin every three seconds, it would take 25 minutes for ever racer to enter the water.
+So, if there is a 500 person race, and racers begin every three seconds, it would take 25 minutes for every racer to enter the water.

 Timing chip: You’ll wear a chip, attached to an ankle strap, through the whole race to track your time.